erip/ticketing-service/README.md

 To do this, I will realize the service as a RESTful [Lagom](https://www.lagomframework.com/) microservice backed by Kafka as the message broker and Cassandra as the event store.

+The heart of the business logic lies in the persistent entity; in this project, that will be the `TicketEntity.scala` file.

 ### Mid level

 I will expose RESTful API endpoints for the required interface's public methods; other endpoints will be added on an ad hoc basis as determined necessary.